Overview of the CASE II Project

 The overall objective of CASE II is to counter the threat of terrorism to civil aviation by partnering with States in the three regions, in order to strengthen the civil aviation security regimes in the Partner States.

 This requires fostering the effective implementation by Partner States of baseline security measures, such as ICAO Annex 17 Standards and Recommended Practices.
 For some States - and based on their level of compliance with international standards - a second specific objective is to strengthen their aviation security regimes beyond mere compliance with international standards, in particular in the fields of risk management, security culture and quality control.

 The Partner States are selected on the basis of objective criteria, such as the commitment/capability of a given State to fully benefit from the capacity-building activities delivered by the Project, or the absence of possible duplication with other capacity-building initiatives, either bilateral or multilateral.

 The activities of the Project are mainly "nationally based", i.e. implemented to the exclusive benefit of one Partner State, as they aim to address the aviation security issues (including vulnerabilities) faced by that State.
 Those national activities are designed to improve the level of effective implementation of security measures on the ground through the provision of technical support on-site.

 The activities of the Project cover the following key domains of aviation security:

-The activities are delivered by a combination of experts from the dedicated Project team within ECAC and from the ECAC Member States, which release experts selected for their technical competencies, their operational, international experience and their language skills.
-Subject–matter experts from Partner States may contribute as well.
+The activities are delivered by a combination of experts from the CASE II Project team and from the ECAC Member States and Partner States in the regions covered by the Project, which release experts selected for their technical competencies, their operational and international experience, and their language skills on a short-term basis or through secondment.

-See our staff members of the CASE II Project.
+See the staff members of the CASE II Project.